-Where physical intervention is required to keep a pupil safe the school will respond in line with the DfE guidance 'Use of reasonable force' July 2013.
+Where physical intervention is required to keep a Student safe the school will respond in line with the DfE guidance 'Use of reasonable force' July 2013.

-As a school we may intervene to:-
+As a school we may intervene to: -

-- remove a disruptive pupil from the classroom where they have refused to follow an instruction to do so; - prevent a pupil behaving in a way that disrupts a school event or a school trip or visit; - prevent a pupil leaving the classroom where allowing the pupil to leave would risk their safety or lead to behaviour that disrupts the behaviour of others; - prevent a pupil from attacking a member of staff or another pupil, or to stop a fight in the playground; and - restrain a pupil at risk of harming themselves through physical outbursts.
+- support a disruptive student from the classroom where they have refused to follow an instruction to do so; - prevent a student behaving in a way that disrupts a school event or a school trip or visit; - prevent a student leaving the classroom where allowing the student to leave would risk their safety or lead to behaviour that disrupts the behaviour of others; - prevent a student from attacking a member of staff or another student, or to stop a fight in the playground; and - restrain a student at risk of harming themselves through physical outbursts.

-All incidents of physical intervention are recorded in the school's bound book, which is kept in the Headteacher's office and reported to parents/carers.
-Where a pupil has safeguarding /child protection records in place, information about incidents of positive handling will be cross-referenced.
+All incidents of physical intervention are recorded in the school's Behaviour Watch System and reported to parents/carers.
+Where a Student has safeguarding /child protection records in place, information about incidents of positive handling will be cross-referenced.

-Following all incidents where physical intervention is required we routinely check the wellbeing of the pupil after the incident.
+Following all incidents where physical intervention is required, we routinely check the wellbeing of the Student after the incident.
 This includes asking if they have been hurt.
-If information suggests that a pupil has been hurt during an incident of physical intervention the Head teacher will be informed and contact will be made with the LADO.
+If information suggests that a Student has been hurt during an incident of physical intervention the Head teacher will be informed and contact will be made with the LADO.

-Where pupils require regular handling and intervention a positive handling plan will be put in place.
-The pupil, together with the parents/carers will be involved in this process.
-Only the Unit staff have completed Team Teach training and this is not a strategy that is used across the mainstream school.
+Where Students require regular handling and intervention a positive handling plan will be put in place.
+The Student, together with the parents/carers will be involved in this process.